Tillered Docs

 Notes:

-• New agents have clusters initialized during bootstrap
+• New agents have a cluster initialized during bootstrap.
+This command exists for upgraded agents only.

-• Use --force to regenerate the cluster ID (destroys existing cluster state)
+• --force regenerates the cluster ID and destroys existing cluster state.

 cluster identity

 Show the cluster identity of a peer.
-No authentication required (public endpoint).
+This is a public endpoint and requires no authentication.

 arctic cluster identity